-These numbers can be used in a variety of ways to gain insight into a company's financial health.
+These numbers can be used in many ways to gain insight into a company's financial health.

 Income Statement Analysis

 Investors can use income statement analysis to calculate financial ratios that can be used to compare the same company year over year, or to compare one company to another.

-For example, you can compare one company's profits to its competitors' by looking at a number of figures that express margins, such as gross profit margin, operating profit margin, and net profit margin.
-Or you could compare one company's earnings per share (EPS) to another's, showing what a shareholder would receive per share in the event that assets were made liquid, or if each company distributed its net income.
+For instance, you can compare one company's profits to those of its competitors' by looking at a number of figures that express margins, such as gross profit margin, operating profit margin, and net profit margin.
+Or you could compare one company's earnings per share (EPS) to any other's, to show you what a shareholder would receive per share in the event that assets were made liquid, or if each company distributed its net income.